There are a few significant factors that facility managers need to consider when determining the building management system price:

 - Pinpoint equipment that needs to be repaired or replaced before it breaks down.

-Choosing a Building Automation System
+Choosing the Right Building Management System